 In Africa, billions are spent every year to wipe out hunger, but there are still many countries in this continent that are among the poorest in the world.

-According to UN figures, over 250 million people, that is one out of every five people in Africa is undernourished or malnourished.
-This has caused weak immune system which has made them vulnerable to diseases and lack vitamins needed for their development which may even lead to death.
+According to UN figures, over 250 million people, one out of every five people in Africa is undernourished or malnourished.
+This has caused weak immune systems which has made them vulnerable to diseases and lack vitamins needed for their development, which may even lead to death.